cncf/wg-serverless/workflow/spec/spec.md

 ## Extending

 Serverless Workflows are build with extensibility in mind.
-The extension mechanism allows users and implementors to extend the standard workflow elements with additional ones.
-This can be used for example to satisfy some unique requirements and remain being compliant with the the workflow specfication.
+The extension mechanism allows users and implementers to extend the standard workflow elements with additional ones.
+This can be used for example to satisfy some unique requirements and remain being compliant with the workflow specification.

 The extension mechanism can be used to define custom workflow elements.
 It is targeted to solving custom requirements that go beyond the core of the workflow specification, for example